 Since the essay has a 500-word limit, don’t waste any time restating things that can be found in other parts of your application.
 If you have worked for an impressive company, or you have scored high on the GMAT or GRE, it will undoubtedly help your chances of getting accepted into the program, but that does not mean that you must remind the admissions committee of these accomplishments in your essay.

 They can find this kind of information when they look through your resume or transcripts.

 1. Is the essay question the same for Yale SOM’s full-time MBA and executive MBA programs?

 No. The Executive MBA program at Yale SOM has different application requirements than the full-time MBA program.
-Applicants to the executive MBA program must complete two essays that each have a 500-word maximum.
-These essays have prompts that are different from the full-time one.
-The executive MBA essay prompts provide an opportunity for you to “share more about your life, professional and personal goals, and your alignment with your chosen focus area.”
+Applicants to the executive MBA program must complete three essays that each have a 250-350 word count.
+There is also an optional essay that is 200 words.
+These essays have prompts that are different from the full-time MBA program.

 2. What are the other requirements for applying to an MBA at Yale SOM?